hululu75/mxBridge/docs/ARCHITECTURE.md

 - **Bridge mode** (default): forwards messages from source to target server, with optional reverse replies and control commands.
 - **Backup mode**: when `target` section is absent from config, saves all messages and media to local SQLite storage without forwarding.

+All persistent state (sync tokens, event mappings, processed events, failed decryptions) and messages are stored in a single **encrypted SQLite database** (`messages.db`) using SQLCipher.
+The encryption key is derived from the master password via PBKDF2-HMAC-SHA256.
+A salt file (`messages.db.salt`) ensures the database key is unique per installation.

 ---

 ## 2. Project Structure